SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 title: FTLE on Curved Surfaces
 parent: Tutorial - FTLE codes
 layout: home
-nav_order: 1
+nav_order: 3
 ---

-The code for computing Coherent Structures based on Finite-Time-Lyapunov Exponents (FTLE) and Lagrangian deformation for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git).
+The MATLAB code for computing Coherent Structures based on Finite-Time-Lyapunov Exponents (FTLE) and Lagrangian deformation for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git).
 The following tutorial provides instructions on how to use the code.
 To understand the mathematical background or additional information on the methods discussed here, we refer you to the accompanying manuscript
-[S. Santhosh, XXX PUT ALL AUTHORS XX et al](Necessary Link).
+[S. Santhosh, C. Zhu, B. Fencil, M. Serra](Necessary Link).
 [NEED TO WRITE THAT \LAMBDA IS THE FTLE.
 SIMILAR FOR \LAMBDAISO.
 YOU CAN ADD A PLOT LEGEND SOMEWHERE UP HERE]

 ![Introduction To Curved Surface FTLE](../../Images/FTLEBanner.png)